jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Amount of depreciation recovery income
 (1) For the purposes of section EE 44, if the consideration is more than the item’s adjusted tax value on the date on which the disposal or the event occurs, the lesser of the following amounts is the amount of depreciation recovery income derived by the person for the income year in which the disposal or the event occurs:
   (a) the amount by which the consideration is more than the item’s adjusted tax value on the date on which the disposal or the event occurs; and
+  (b) the amount given by subsections (1B) and (1C).
+Amount for subsection (1)(b)
+(1B) The amount for the purposes of subsection (1)(b) is given by the following formula:item depreciation loss + CZ 11 item amount + DB 64 item amount.
+Definition of items in formula
+(1C) In the formula in subsection (1B),—
-  (b) the total of the amounts of depreciation loss for which the person has been allowed deductions for the item including, for an item to which section CZ 11 (Recovery of deductions for software acquired before 1 April 1993) applies, any deduction allowed for its acquisition.
+  (a) item depreciation loss is the total of the amounts of depreciation loss for which the person has been allowed deductions for the item:
+  (b) CZ 11 item amount is the amount of any deduction allowed for the acquisition of the item, for the person, if the item is one to which section CZ 11 (Recovery of deductions for software acquired before 1 April 1993) applies:
+  (c) DB 64 item amount is the amount of the capital contribution for the item, for the person, if the item is one to which section DB 64 (Capital contributions) applies.
 Amount of depreciation loss
 (2) For the purposes of section EE 44, if the consideration is less than the item’s adjusted tax value on the date on which the disposal or the event occurs, the person has an amount of depreciation loss, for the income year in which the disposal or the event occurs, that is the amount by which the consideration is less than the item’s adjusted tax value on that date.
 When this section does not apply